AugustTom/personal_website/README.md

 Hello there! 👋
 I'm Auguste, and this is the codebase for my very own slice of the internet: my personal website.
-It's supposed to be a mix an online resume and a place for me to experiment.
+It's supposed to be a mix of an online resume and a place for me to experiment.
 Have fun and feel free to hit me up if you have any questions!

 ## What's Inside?